code for loading the format for the notebook

 print(element)

-It works as expected.
-The code prints the number 1, 2, 3 and then stops.
-The question now is, how does the loop constructs the work behind the scenes. i.e. How does the loop fetch individual elements from the object it is looping over and know when to stop?
+It functions as expected.
+Our code prints the number 1, 2, 3 and then terminates.
+In this document, we'll dive deeper into what's happening behind the scenes. i.e. How does the loop construct fetch individual elements from object it's looping over and determine when to stop?

-The answer to the question is Python's iterator protocol:
+The short answer to this question is Python's iterator protocol:

-Objects that support the iter and next dunder methods automatically work with for-in loops.
+Objects that support iter and next dunder methods automatically work with for-in loops.

 __next__